 - People who have consumed meat infected by prions.

-- People infected via contaminated medical equipment.
+- People infected via the insertion of contaminated medical equipment.

 - Rapidly developing dementia

-- Difficulty walking and changes in gait
+- Difficulty in walking

 - Muscle stiffness